dfinity/wg-web-experience/topics/http-authentication/appendices.md

 ### HTTP Message Signatures

-The HTTP Message Signature specification ([RFC 9421](https://datatracker.ietf.org/doc/html/rfc9421)) provides a mechanism to cryptographically sign HTTP requests or responses.
-This allows for the verification of the integrity and authenticity of the message, protecting against tampering and providing non-repudiation.
+The HTTP Message Signature specification ([RFC 9421](https://datatracker.ietf.org/doc/html/rfc9421)) defines a mechanism for creating, encoding, and verifying digital signatures or message authentication codes (MACs) over components of an HTTP message.
+This ensures the integrity and authenticity of HTTP requests and responses, even when messages are transformed by intermediaries or partially unknown to the signer.

-Key features of HTTP Message Signatures:
+#### Key Features:

-- Supports signing of both requests and responses.
-- Can be used with any HTTP method.
+- Supports signing of both requests and responses across any HTTP method.
-- Uses a variety of cryptographic algorithms, including HMAC, ECDSA, and Ed25519.
+- Employs a variety of cryptographic algorithms, including HMAC, ECDSA, and Ed25519.
-- Provides a flexible framework for defining signature policies.
+- Provides a flexible framework for defining signature policies tailored to application needs.
-- Can be used to secure both public and private APIs.
+- Enables secure communication for both public and private APIs.

-HMS has several benefits, including:
+#### Benefits:

-- Increased security: Protect against attacks such as man-in-the-middle attacks and replay attacks.
+- **Enhanced Security:** Protects against tampering, man-in-the-middle attacks, and replay attacks.
-- Improved reliability: Ensure that messages are not corrupted in transit.
+- **Reliability:** Ensures messages remain unaltered during transit.
-- Enhanced non-repudiation: Prove that a message was sent or received by a particular party.
+- **Non-Repudiation:** Verifies that a message was sent or received by a specific party.

-HMS is a valuable tool for securing HTTP communications.
-It is relatively easy to implement and can be used to significantly improve the security of web applications and APIs.
+Additionally, the specification introduces mechanisms for negotiating the use of signatures in ongoing HTTP exchanges, making it a versatile tool for securing HTTP communications.
+By focusing on application-relevant components and adhering to strict canonicalization rules, HTTP Message Signatures simplify implementation while maintaining robust security guarantees.

 ### JSON Web Key

-The JSON Web Key (JWK) specification ([RFC 7517](https://datatracker.ietf.org/doc/html/rfc7517)) defines a common way to represent cryptographic keys in JSON format.
-This allows keys to be easily transferred between different systems and applications.
+The JSON Web Key (JWK) specification ([RFC 7517](https://datatracker.ietf.org/doc/html/rfc7517)) defines a standardized JSON-based format for representing cryptographic keys.
+This format facilitates the secure exchange of keys between systems and applications.

-JWKs can represent both symmetric and asymmetric keys, and they can be used for a variety of purposes, such as signing and encrypting data, and authenticating users.
+JWKs can represent both symmetric and asymmetric keys and are commonly used for signing, encryption, and authentication purposes.
+The specification supports a wide range of key types and algorithms, ensuring flexibility and extensibility.

-The JWK specification defines a number of different key types, each of which has its own set of required and optional parameters.
-This allows for a wide range of keys to be represented in a consistent way.

-JWKs are typically used in conjunction with other protocols, such as JSON Web Signature (JWS) and JSON Web Encryption (JWE).
-These protocols use JWKs to securely transmit data between different systems and applications.

-Here are some of the key features of the JWK specification:
+#### Key Features:

-- **Standardized format:** JWKs are represented in a standardized JSON format, which makes them easy to parse and process.
+- **Standardized Format:** JWKs use a consistent JSON structure, making them easy to parse and process.
-- **Flexible:** JWKs can represent a wide range of key types and algorithms.
+- **Flexibility:** Supports various key types and cryptographic algorithms.
-- **Extensible:** The JWK specification allows for new key types and algorithms to be added in the future.
+- **Extensibility:** Allows for the addition of new key types and parameters as needed.
-- **Secure:** JWKs can be used to securely transmit data between different systems and applications.

-The JWK specification is a valuable tool for developers who need to securely exchange cryptographic keys.
-It is a well-designed and flexible specification that is widely used in a variety of applications.
+- **Interoperability:** Designed for use with protocols like JSON Web Signature (JWS) and JSON Web Encryption (JWE).

+JWKs are essential for developers needing a secure and interoperable method to exchange cryptographic keys.
+Their design emphasizes simplicity, security, and compatibility with existing standards.

 ### Base64URL Encoding

-Base64URL ([RFC 4648](https://datatracker.ietf.org/doc/html/rfc4648)) encoding is a variant of Base64 encoding that is designed for use in URLs and other web-safe contexts.
-It is similar to standard Base64 encoding, but it replaces the following characters:
+Base64URL encoding, as defined in [RFC 4648](https://datatracker.ietf.org/doc/html/rfc4648), is a URL-safe variant of Base64 encoding.
+It modifies the standard Base64 alphabet by replacing:

 - `'+'` with `'-'`
 - `'/'` with `'_'`
-- `'='` (padding character) with `''`

-This makes it possible to use Base64URL-encoded data in URLs without having to worry about the characters being interpreted as special characters by the web browser.

-Base64URL encoding is often used to encode binary data, such as images or videos, for transmission over the web.
-It is also used in some cryptographic applications, such as JSON Web Tokens (JWTs).

-Base64URL encoding is a simple and efficient way to encode binary data for transmission over the web.
-It is supported by all major web browsers and programming languages.
+- Omitting the padding character `'='` when not required.

+This ensures compatibility with URLs and filenames, where certain characters have special meanings.

+#### Key Features:

+- **Web-Safe:** Avoids characters that may be misinterpreted in URLs or file paths.
+- **Efficient Encoding:** Encodes binary data, such as cryptographic keys or tokens, in a compact and readable format.
+- **Padding Behavior:** Padding (`=`) is optional and often omitted when the data length is known, reducing overhead.

+#### Common Use Cases:

+- Encoding JSON Web Tokens (JWTs).
+- Transmitting binary data in web applications.
+- Ensuring safe data representation in query strings and headers.

+By adhering to the guidelines in RFC 4648, Base64URL encoding provides a robust and interoperable method for encoding data in web-safe contexts.

 ### Forbidden Headers

-[Forbidden headers](https://developer.mozilla.org/en-US/docs/Glossary/Forbidden_header_name) (ref: [Fetch](https://fetch.spec.whatwg.org/)) are HTTP headers that are not allowed to be set or modified by web browsers.
-These headers are typically reserved for use by the browser itself or by web servers, and attempting to set them can result in errors or security vulnerabilities.
+[Forbidden headers](https://developer.mozilla.org/en-US/docs/Glossary/Forbidden_header_name) are HTTP headers that web browsers restrict from being set or modified via JavaScript.
+These restrictions, defined in the [Fetch specification](https://fetch.spec.whatwg.org/), ensure the security and proper functioning of browser-server communication.

-Some common forbidden headers include:

-- `Connection`
-- `Content-Length`
-- `Date`
-- `Host`
-- `Transfer-Encoding`

-Trying to set these headers in JavaScript code may result in an error, or the header may be ignored by the browser.
-It is important to avoid setting forbidden headers, as this can interfere with the proper functioning of the browser and web server and potentially open up security holes.
+#### Common Forbidden Headers:

+- `Connection`: Managed by the browser to control connection persistence.
+- `Content-Length`: Automatically calculated by the browser based on the request body.
+- `Date`: Set by the server to indicate the time of message generation.
+- `Host`: Specifies the domain of the server; handled internally by the browser.
+- `Transfer-Encoding`: Used for chunked data transfer, which is managed by the browser.

+#### Why Are These Headers Restricted?

+Forbidden headers are reserved for browser or server use to:

+- Prevent security vulnerabilities, such as header injection attacks.
+- Ensure compatibility with HTTP standards and intermediaries.
+- Avoid conflicts with browser-managed behaviors.

+#### Developer Guidance:

+- **Avoid Manual Overrides**: Let the browser handle these headers to maintain security and compliance.
+- **Use Alternative Headers**: For custom metadata, use headers like `X-Custom-Header` or `Authorization`.
+- **Understand Browser Behavior**: Refer to the [Fetch specification](https://fetch.spec.whatwg.org/) for detailed rules on header management.

+By adhering to these guidelines, developers can ensure secure and reliable HTTP communication.

 ## Related Work